E 2 E

 Field #3 - The Field of New Life - The farmer is there to observe and tend to the growing crop.

-Key Question: How do I make disciples?
+Key Question: How do I make disciples who are able to make disciples?

 Picture